khurram-syed/cypress-automation-assignment/README.md

 TASK : There are 1 Feature file with 4 total Scenario (2 positive and 2 negative) to cover all the required tasks

-Explanation: BDD style(Feature files implementation) has been followed for more readability along with POM(Page Object Model)
+Explanation: BDD style(Feature files implementation) has been followed for more readability along with POM(Page Object Model) design pattern.
-            design pattern.

-  - Feature Files : Following UI features has been implemented with the following location
+  - Feature Files : Following UI feature has been implemented with the following location
       > cypress/e2e/stepDefinitions/fillForm.feature.

   - Step Definition : Feature file implementation is located at following location
      >  cypress/e2e/stepDefinitions/fillFormSteps.js